nkzarrabi/chomp/README.md

 With 3 rows and 4 columns, the game has a total of 34 states, which makes it a candidate for a simple machine-learning demonstration, in the same vein as the [MENACE](https://github.com/mscroggs/MENACE) machine.

+Clone the repository and run chomp.py to run a simulation of chomp.

 The 50GamesHuman.pkl file contains the state of the machine after 50 games against a human, starting with 2 beads in each box.
 The 2000Games#.pkl files contain the machine state after facing a random opponent, or another 'intelligent' opponent using the same strategy. perfect.pkl is almost certain to win when playing first.

 ![State transition probability diagram](prob-diagrams/ProbChooseSquareIntelligent.png)